barackd222/dx-labs/stack/README.md

 	                services:
 	                environment:
 	                  {
-	                    "REST_FIXIT" :  { "Fn::GetAtt" : [ "backendNodeApp", "attributes.webURL.value" ] },
+	                    "REST_FIXIT" :  { "Fn::GetAtt" : [ "backendNodeApp", "attributes.webURL.value" ] }
-	                    "REST_CUSTOMERS" :  { "Fn::GetAtt" : [ "backendJavaApp", "attributes.webURL.value" ] }
 	                  }

 Please spend few minutes and try to understand this configuration format.
 Files that contain YAML documents can use any file extension but *.yaml* is a typical convention.
 The first line in the file identifies it as a YAML document by using 3 dashes.

 At the beginning you can find the Name, Version and Description of the template.
 The second part is for the parameters.
 There you can defined parameters which is necessary to create stack (services) using default values what you can override during stack creation.
 As you can see in this template we defined the artifacts location on the storage cloud container where the previous build job has uploaded.
-We also defined default username and password for MySQL Cloud Service database and public ssh key to access the underlaying container.
+We defined default public ssh key to access the underlaying container.
 In this tutorial it is not necessary to use ssh connection thus we don't provide the private pair of the public key defined in template.

 The third main part is about the resources what are the service definitions.
 We have defined the following services:

-1. *mysqlDB* - MySQL Cloud Service
-2. *backendJavaApp* - Application Container Cloud Service hosting JavaSE depends on *mysqlDB*
-3. *backendNodeApp* - Application Container Cloud Service hosting NodeJS
+1. *backendNodeApp* - Application Container Cloud Service hosting NodeJS
-4. *clientApp* - Application Container Cloud Service hosting NodeJS depends on *backendNodeApp* and *backendJavaApp*
+2. *clientApp* - Application Container Cloud Service hosting NodeJS depends on *backendNodeApp* and *backendJavaApp*

 Please note the dependencies and how it's parameters dynamically defined.
-For example the *backendJavaApp* needs to get the MySQL Service connection string and credentials which is done by Service Bindings and parameter usage.
-Or the *clientApp* needs to know the REST endpoints of *backendNodeApp* and *backendJavaApp*.
+For example the *clientApp* needs to know the REST endpoints of *backendNodeApp*.
 For more clear picture scroll up to the beginning of the this guide and review the FixItFast Cloud Native Application architecture.

 ### Import custom Stack template to Oracle Cloud Stack Manager ###

-Open a new browser tab or window and use the [sign in](https://cloud.oracle.com/sign-in) page to access your dashboard again (USE ACCS DOMAIN CREDENTIALS - NOT DEVCS DOMAIN).
+Open a new browser tab or window and use the [sign in](https://cloud.oracle.com/sign-in) page to access your dashboard again.
 Select your datacenter click **My Services** then provide your identity domain and credentials (if necessary, because in same browser SSO session should still alive).
 After a successful login you will see your Dashboard.
 Find the Application Container tile and click the hamburger icon.
 In the dropdown menu click **Open Service Console** to open Oracle Application Container Cloud Services console.

 ![](images/21.accs.console.png)